Aidar5/nattoeng/docs/source/book/additional_info/pytest_pyneng.rst

         ├── test_task_9_3.py
         └── test_task_9_4.py

-In this case, you have to run tests from the 09_functions directory:
+In this case, you have to run tests from 09_functions directory:

 ::